lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

 ### Day 9
 Mistakes: checked the input data but didn't saw negative numbers, that in turn caused a bug since I was checking the sum of the array to be 0 instead of all the numbers in it to be zero, Easiest second part of the problem so far, basically the same as first part.

+### Day 10
+Took me hours.
+You need some theory for this.
+Looked at visualizations and read a bit about this.
+Tried the shoelace algorithm, didn't work.
+Tried to do the flood fill before realizing that "squeezing between pipes is also allowed".
+Blowing up the grid by x2 so x4 elements was just too complicated together with pipes duplication.
+In the end I did what most people did and used up/down parity to determine if it's in or out.
+What goes up must come down, if it hasn't it means we are inside.
+It's slow though (~2s).